kunguyenqt/dmoj-dockercompose/README.md

 DMOJ Docker
 =====

-This repository contains the Docker files to run a clone of the [DMOJ site](https://github.com/DMOJ/online-judge).
+This repository contains the Docker files to run a clone of the [VNOI](https://github.com/VNOI-Admin/OJ) base on [DMOJ site](https://github.com/DMOJ/online-judge).
 It configures some additional services, such as mathoid and texoid.

-This is use some scritps and config from [Ninjaclasher](https://github.com/Ninjaclasher/dmoj-docker)
+This is using some scritps and config from [Ninjaclasher](https://github.com/Ninjaclasher/dmoj-docker)

 ## Installation